elugabriel/elugabriel/README.md

 <img src="https://github.com/elugabriel/elugabriel/blob/main/header.png" alt="banner that says Sarah hart Landolt - Data Scientist, Software Developer">

 ### <div align="center">I'm a dedicated full-stack Data Scientist and Python Developer with a strong background in web backend development.
 With a passion for uncovering insights from complex data sets, Gabriel specializes in designing and implementing machine learning models, statistical analyses, and data visualizations to solve real-world problems.
 His expertise includes Python, R, SQL, and various machine learning frameworks.
 In addition to his data science skills, Gabriel is also an experienced web backend developer.
 He has a deep understanding of web development methodologies and is proficient in a range of backend programming languages and frameworks, including Flask and Django.
-His knowledge of both data science and web backend development enables him to tackle complex projects that require a combination of skills.

-As a full-time professional in the data science and web development fields, Gabriel is committed to using his skills to drive innovation and inform business decisions.
+His knowledge of both data science and web backend development enables him to tackle complex projects that require a combination of skills.As a full-time professional in the data science and web development fields, Gabriel is committed to using his skills to drive innovation and inform business decisions.
 He stays up-to-date with the latest research and techniques by reading research papers, experimenting with new algorithms, and participating in data science competitions.
 With a keen eye for detail and a drive for excellence, Gabriel consistently delivers high-quality work that exceeds expectations.
-He is passionate about using data-driven insights and web backend development best practices to create meaningful solutions that help organizations achieve their goals.
+He is passionate about using data-driven insights and web backend development best practices to create meaningful solutions that help organizations achieve their goals
 <br/>